rust-lang/book/nostarch/chapter20.md

 ```

 Now the error occurs because we don’t have an `execute` method on `ThreadPool`.
-Recall from the “Creating a Similar Interface for a Finite Number of
+Recall from the “Creating a Finite Number of
 Threads” section that we decided our thread pool should have an interface
 similar to `thread::spawn`.
 In addition, we’ll implement the `execute` function
 so it takes the closure it’s given and gives it to an idle thread in the pool